Oscar-Oliveira/blog/_posts/2019-03-13-or-datasets.md

 ---
 layout: post
 title: OR-Datasets
-resume: The GitHub repo <a href="https://github.com/Oscar-Oliveira/OR-Datasets" target="_blank">OR-Datasets</a> contains datasets for 2D and 3D Cutting and Packing Problems and for the Single Source Capacitated Facility Location Problem.
+resume: The GitHub repo <a href="https://github.com/Oscar-Oliveira/OR-Datasets" target="_blank">OR-Datasets</a> contains datasets for 2D and 3D cutting and packing problems and for the single source capacitated facility location problem.
 ---

 URL to repo: <a href="https://github.com/Oscar-Oliveira/OR-Datasets" target="_blank">https://github.com/Oscar-Oliveira/OR-Datasets</a>